 Snow in the Alps: 2023/2024 Predictions

-Professor Adam Scaife, head of long-range prediction at the UK’s Met Office says, “El Niño years tend to be mild wet and westerly start to winter and a colder, drier end to winter across most of northern Europe.”
+Professor Adam Scaife, head of long-range prediction at the UK’s Met Office says, “El Niño years tend to be mild, with a wet and westerly start to winter and a colder, drier end to winter across most of northern Europe.”

-The Swiss Alps, French Alps, and the Italian Alps could all anticipate abundant snowfall, more significant than in recent years, thanks to the climatic influence of El Niño.
-With a potential for greater snow depths and extended snowfall periods, winter sports enthusiasts might enjoy one of the best seasons in years.
+In factm the Swiss Alps, French Alps, and the Italian Alps are enjoying significantly more snowfall than in recent years, thanks to the climatic influence of El Niño.
+And with a potential for greater snow depths and extended snowfall periods, winter sports enthusiasts are looking forward to potentially enjoy one of the best seasons in years.

 If you managed to get to the mountains in 2019/20, before the impact of COVID, you might remember that this was a good snow year.
 This was the turning point in the La Niña/El Niño weather patterns, and while 2020/21 also saw good snowfall, the 2022 and 2023 winter seasons have definitely suffered.